RiyaTorgal/YTBrief/README.md

 - Enter a YouTube URL to summarize its content (transcript must be available).
 - Displays the video title, channel name, and thumbnail.
-- Displays the stats (Views, Likes, Comments, Duration, Published, Channel)
+- Displays the stats (Views, Likes, Comments, Duration, Published, Channel).
 - Utilizes the Gemini API for summarization.
+- Makes the summary available in PDF format for offline reading.

 ## Requirements